Mom’s Easy Potato Omelet

 - sea salt and black pepper to taste

-Directions to our Mom’s Potato Omelet:
+How to Make our Mom’s Easy Potato Omelet?

 - Peel and chop potatoes into small pieces.